 As truth is one of our most central concepts to keep societies together, letting go of the truth would mean a collapse of society.
 However, truth is the default position of our brain.
 Untruth, how even much it might be hidden will often provide a ‘tingle in our gut feeling’.
 That is when we need to pause.
 The reaction to untruth is often defiance and resistance.
 At the same time as truth is under attack, we see an increase in the demand for ‘Truth Telling’ be it regarding, treating first nation people, colonialism, discrimination, inequality, slave trading, climate change and so on.

 Truth telling requires critical thinking, fact checking and so on.
 So, this could be a good platform to also address other elements of truth issues in social media, politics, the news media and so on.
-However, as truth is our default human position even on social media eventually will prevail.
+However, as truth is our default human position even on social media eventually it will eventual prevail.

 I believe that the issue of truth is creating a serious crisis; in the western world because it gets undermined by politicians, news media and social media for the purpose of political or commercial gain and in countries such as China and Russia because people are – for political reasons – deliberate untruths are told.